exercism/elixir/concepts/with/introduction.md

 end
 ```

-Finally, you have the option of using an `else` block to catch failed matches and modify the return value.
+At each step, if a clause matches, the chain will continue until the `do` block is executed.
+If one match fails, the chain stops and the non-matching clause is returned.
+You have the option of using an `else` block to catch failed matches and modify the return value.

 ```elixir
 with {:ok, id} <- get_id(username),